pykello/virtqio/content/en/notes/uiuc-cs450/lec02.md

 #### Stability and Accuracy

-An algorithm is **stable** if errors in the input do not grow significantly during the computation. **Stability** measures the sensitivity of an algorithm to to round-off and truncation errors.
+An algorithm is **stable** if errors in the input do not grow significantly during the computation. **Stability** measures the sensitivity of an algorithm to round-off and truncation errors.

 Stability (of an algorithm) is analogous to conditioning (of a problem):
 - Similarity: both relate to effects of perturbations.